 Decommissioning a nuclear plant is significantly different from other industries.
-It is a well-defined, lengthy and proven process with a high level of engagement and oversight by the Nuclear Regulatory Commission (NRC).
+It is a well-defined process with a high level of engagement and oversight by the Nuclear Regulatory Commission (NRC).

-Nuclear reactors like CR3 that are permanently shut down and have no fuel in the reactor vessel present significantly different radiological risks from operating reactors.
-However, the obligation to adhere to certain NRC requirements of an operating reactor can only be eliminated through a series of license amendment requests (LARs) that are currently underway.
+Nuclear reactors like CR3 that are permanently shut down and have no fuel in the reactor vessel present different radiological risks from operating reactors.
+However, the obligation to adhere to certain NRC requirements of an operating reactor can only be eliminated through a series of license amendment requests currently underway.

 Contaminated materials may be cleaned of contamination on site, cut off and removed (leaving most of the component intact in the facility) or removed and shipped to a waste-processing, storage or disposal facility.
-The company decides how to decontaminate materials based on the amount of contamination, the ease with which it can be removed and the cost to remove the contamination.
+Duke Energy will decide how to decontaminate materials based on the amount of contamination, the ease with which it can be removed and the cost to remove the contamination.